 The seeds are then removed with a toothpick and we count them.

 Students record the actual findings on their page.
 When using Seesaw, students are able to take actual photographs of the apple!

 For an extension activity, cut open several more apples of various sizes and shapes to see if they are all the same.
 The star shape will be in each, but the number of seeds will vary.

 When explaining the parts of an apple, I like to use word wall cards as visual aides.
 They help students learn the words and the the real photos enable them to relate what is on the card to what they are seeing in the experiments and activities.

 I cut open a real apple and then explain each part and its function.

-After their observations, students take a photo of the tray in Pic Collage and label the parts using the words from the word bank or the apple parts word wall cards.
+After their observations, students take a photo of the tray in Seesaw and label the parts using the words from the word bank or the apple parts word wall cards.

 Parts of an Apple Craftivities

 The following crafts are perfect for introducing and reviewing the parts of an apple.